arquillian/arquillian-extension-persistence/README.md

       @PersistenceContext
       EntityManager em;

       @Test
-      @Data("datasets/users.yml")
+      @UsingDataSet("datasets/users.yml")
-      @Expected("datasets/expected-users.yml")
+      @ShouldMatchDataSet("datasets/expected-users.yml")
       public void shouldChangeUserPassword() throws Exception
       {
           // given
           String expectedPassword = "LexLuthor";
           UserAccount user = em.find(UserAccount.class, 2L);

           // when
           user.setPassword("LexLuthor");
           em.merge(user);

           // then
           assertThat(user.getPassword()).isEqualTo(expectedPassword);
       }
     }

-There are just two things which are different from the standard Arquillian test - `@Data` and `@Expected` annotations.
+There are just two things which are different from the standard Arquillian test - `@UsingDataSet` and `@ShouldMatchDataSet` annotations.
 Former seeds the database using file in YAML format, and latter verifies database state using given file.

 This example is taken from **integration tests** written for this project, so feel free to have a closer look.
 But it's that easy!
 And there's more to come!